RolandeSTG/tp-watchlist/README.md

 ### API endpoints:
 GET:
-- /demos/api/watchlist-service/watchlist --> to get list of all securities in the watchlist
+- /watchlist-service/watchlists --> to get the list of all existing watchlists
-- /demos/api/watchlist-service/watchlist/{id} --> to get a specific security using its id, where id is a security integer number
+- /watchlist-service/watchlists/{id} --> to get the content of a specific watchlist, i.e. the list of all its securities
-- /demos/api/watchlist-service/symbol/{symbol} --> to get a watchlist item by its symbol

 POST:
- - /demos/api/watchlist-service/watchlist --> to add a security to the watchlist; body must contain instance of the security to add, in json
+ - /watchlist-service/watchlists --> to add a new watchlist; body must contain instance of the watchlist to add, in json
+ - /watchlist-service/watchlists/{id}/symbol/{symbol} --> to add a symbol' security to the specified watchlist

 PUT:
- - /demos/api/watchlist-service/watchlist --> to update definition of a security; body must contain instance of the security to modify with new value(s), in json
+ - /watchlist-service/watchlists --> to update a watchlist; body must contain instance of the watchlist to modify with its new value(s), in json

 DELETE:
- - /demos/api/watchlist-service/watchlist/{id} --> delete security with {id} from the watchlist
+ - /watchlist-service/watchlist/{id} --> to delete a specific watchlist
- - /demos/api/watchlist-service/symbol/{symbol} --> delete security with {symbol} from the watchlist
+ - /watchlist-service/watchlist/{id}/symbol/{symbol} --> to delete a symbol' security from the specified watchlist